History of the Chicago Bears: The Ditka era: Bears renaissance (1982–1992)

 Early in 1982, George Halas summoned Mike Ditka back from Dallas and offered him the head coaching job, which he accepted.
 Under Ditka, the Bears recorded a record of 112–68.
 After Halas, Ditka became the second Bears coach to record over 100 wins as coach.
 In addition, the Bears won six division titles and made three trips to the NFC championship.
 The peak of this era was the 1985 season, where the Bears won Super Bowl XX.

 The 1982 season was Ditka's first as the Bears' head coach, as he began his rebuilding program by drafting Jim McMahon from Brigham Young University with the intention of making him a franchise quarterback.
 The season was interrupted by a players' strike and shortened to nine games.
 As a result, the NFL held a special playoff tournament involving the top eight teams in both conferences.
 The Bears did not qualify for the postseason, finishing in 12th place with a 3–6 record.

 On October 31, 1983, George Halas died of pancreatic cancer at the age of 88; he was the last surviving NFL founder.
 The death of Halas also brought the addition of the initials "GSH" on the left sleeve of the Bears' uniforms.
-After Halas' passing, his daughter Virginia Halas McCaskey and her husband Ed assumed ownership of the team.
+With Mugs Halas having passed four years earlier, his elder sister Virginia Halas McCaskey and her husband Ed assumed ownership of the team.
+Virginia only held 22 percent of the stock, but had the right to vote the shares of her children and grandchildren as well, effectively giving her controlling interest.

 In Ditka's second season, the Bears improved and finished with a record of 8–8.
 The 1983 draft was a critical one, as it saw the core of the Bears' 1985 championship team arrive.

 In 1984, Walter Payton broke Jim Brown's all-time career rushing record (which pleased Brown, who had threatened to come out of retirement if Pittsburgh Steelers running back Franco Harris broke the record; Brown disliked Harris's tendency to run out of bounds to avoid oncoming rushers)., Payton's record stood for eighteen years until it was broken by Emmitt Smith in 2002.
 The Bears finished the season with a 10–6 record to win their first NFC Central Division Championship.
 Even though the Bears won the division, they struggled toward the end of the season, which cost them a playoff home game.
 Instead, in the divisional playoffs, the Bears played against the Washington Redskins at Robert F. Kennedy Memorial Stadium in a game they won 23–19, ending the Redskins' quest for a third straight Super Bowl appearance.
 The Bears advanced to the NFC championship to play the San Francisco 49ers, who shut the Bears out 23–0 on their way to Super Bowl XIX, and also humiliated the Bears by sending in guard Guy McIntyre to play fullback.